18F/naas-api/README.md

 # naas-api
-API for notifications service prototype
+API for notifications service (notfications-as-a-service or NAAS) prototype

 This README would normally document whatever steps are necessary to get the application up and running.